awa-vr/oculus-manager/README.md

 # Oculus Manager
-An gui application to manage your oculus quest 2
+A gui application to manage your oculus quest 2

 ⚠️ WIP, stuff will break and not everything is working